 It has since been adapted for physical activity, so that people incorporating healthy exercise can track their progress toward becoming regular exercisers.
 By knowing the stages, it's easier to foresee obstacles, stay focused and develop motivational techniques.

 Precontemplation is the stage of doing nothing.
-You may feel comfortable with your level of physical activity or lack thereof.
+You may feel comfortable with your level of physical activity or lack thereof according to ACE Fitness.
 If someone else mentions a need for increased activity, you may deny it outright or ignore the advice.

 Preparation is the planning stage when you decide how you will fulfill your goals.
 You may begin to use "I could . . . " statements, like "I could join a gym," or "I could run outside."
 At this stage, rely on experts for guidance or motivation to keep your plans realistic and attainable.
 As you progress from this stage, expect to feel a sense of mental readiness to enact your physical fitness goals.

 Action may be the hardest part of the five stages for many people.
 It's time to start working out.
-Lifespan.org advises that regular physical activity is equivalent to 30 minutes of activity per day for five days each week.
+The Physical Activity Guidelines for Americans recommends getting at least 150 minutes of moderately-intense cardio exercise every week.
+That can translate to 30 minutes of activity per day for five days each week.
 You may perform all of this activity in one half-hour, or you may break it up into two 15-minute stretches.